 Vietnam weather varies from one part of the country to another which throws up challenges for planning a trip.
 Vietnam has three distinct climates – the north, the central zone, and the south.
 This makes it challenging to find a time that works for the whole country.
 The south is warm and dry from December through February but the north, and sometimes the central region, can be quite cold at this time.

 There are certain times when you will want to avoid specific regions of Vietnam because of flooding.
 Typhoon season runs from August to November and flooding can be bad.
 We had floods in Hoi An, downpours in Hue and our Halong Bay overnight boat trip was cancelled due to a typhoon – all in early October.
 In the north and south, the hot and humid weather is felt earlier in the year from May through October.

 Generally, the best time to visit Vietnam to enjoy good weather right across the country is in Spring.
 March and April are usually the best months.

 Getting around Vietnam

 The country of Vietnam is long and narrow and the distances between north, central, and southern Vietnam are quite large.
 You can take the train or bus journeys are generally long, and will eat into your time.
 They’re generally not that comfortable although scenery out of the window is pretty spectacular.
-If you choose to travel this way The Man in Seat 61 is a great resource for timetable information and to book.

 2 Week Vietnam Programme